 Routine Description SNMP_SET_RESERVE Allocates a buffer for the row.
 If the row contains octet strings, the template code allocates buffers large enough to hold the new values the console is setting.
-The template code also attempts to read the row at the index the console specifies.
-If successful, the current values for the row is copied into the row buffer and isInsert is set to FALSE.
-If there is no row at the index, the row buffer is zeroed and isInsert is set to TRUE.
+The template code also tries to read the row at the index the console specifies.
+If successful, the current values for the row is copied into the row buffer and isInsert is set to FALSE .
+If there is no row at the index, the row buffer is zeroed and isInsert is set to TRUE .
 SNMP_SET_COMMIT Copies the values for the columnar objects set by the console into the row buffer.
-SNMP_SET_ACTION Inserts the new row into the table if is Insert is set; otherwise, the existing row at the specified index is updated.
-You need to: Add code to set default values for fields that are not set during an insert (including index fields).
-Verify that all required fields have been set by the console.
-Verify that the row contains valid data.
+SNMP_SET_ACTION Inserts the new row into the table if isInsert is set; otherwise, the existing row at the specified index is updated.
+You need to: Add code to set default values for fields that are not set during an insert (including index fields).Verify that all required fields have been set by the console.